Full Day Workshops

 Advanced Acting

 For those looking towards a career in acting for stage or screen or wanting to prepare for tertiary training auditions.
 This class will work with scripts and narrative works focusing on performance skills, the ability to work with a director, additional skills actors can use to do their best work, as well as demystifying the industry for those looking at a career as an actor.
-Students will need to prepare one 2-minute monologue – from any medium they’re drawn to: theatre, film, television, or even poetry.
-It’s recommended this is a piece new to the student.
-Students may receive further work to be completed prior to the week’s start.
 The class will challenge each individual in skill workshops and with the Directing class on scene work and connection with a scene partner.

 Prerequisite: This is an advanced class designed for older, more experienced students.
 Applicants should be 16+ and provide a CV of experience or a letter of recommendation.